 - Live in Champaign County

 During their first meeting, a case manager will explore the strengths of the participant’s family, along with their resources and vision for the future.
 The case manager will use the family self-sufficiency assessment to determine the participant’s self-sufficiency score based on 10 areas the program examines.
-Together, they will use a workbook and special tools to help foster a better understanding of priorities.
 Based on a participant’s vision for the future, case managers will help them plan short- and long-term goals and determine what is needed to achieve those goals.

 As they meet regularly with their case manager, a participant will receive support and encouragement to help them prepare and adjust to employment, think through difficult situations, find and use community resources, and build on strengths.
 No Limits staff will be focused on helping participants complete tasks, realize their progress, and meet their goals.